 This workshop will solicit contributions in two tracks: (i) the Paper Track and (ii) the Poster-only Track.

 Paper Track: This track consists of contributed papers that constitute novel, original research in construction robotics or closely related fields.
 Contributed papers cannot take the form of an existing paper that is published or under review.
 Contributed papers should be in the form of extended abstracts (about 3-4 pages in ICRA paper format, including references).
 Authors are encouraged to also submit an optional 2-3 minute video presentation of their paper if their work involves visualization, robot operation etc. The accepted contributed papers will be made publicly available on the workshop website.
+Authors of selected papers will be invited to extend their work into a journal paper for an upcoming special collection at the Journal for Computing in Civil Engineering.

 Submissions can be made through this Google Form, where the paper or poster can be uploaded in PDF format.
 Deadlines given below are in Anywhere on Earth Time.
 Questions regarding the paper submission should be directed to chenjingdao@cse.msstate.edu.